Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \subsection{Simulation 2}

 This simulation closely resembles the interaction simulation found in \cite{Huang2014}.
 Here, we assume that $Y$ only has two levels.
+(The original simulation assumes $Y$ has four levels).
 We also retain the assumption in the aforementioned simulation of \cite{Huang2014} that each $X_j$ is binary.
-It should be noted that, while GPC performs admirably in the original simulation, that simulation is dependent on first identifying a small set of relevant main effects, something that we do not do here.
-This demonstrates one marked benefit of JCIS over GPC: no predetermined set of predictors is required to obtain accurate results.
-This holds true whether important causative main effects exist or not.
+It should be noted that, while GPC performs admirably in the original simulation of \cite{Huang2014}, that simulation is apparently dependent on first identifying a small set of relevant main effects, something that we do not do here.
+This demonstrates one marked benefit of JCIS over GPC: No predetermined set of predictors is required to obtain accurate results.
+This holds true whether important causative main effects exist or not. \tO{To be specifically clear, GPC does not explicitly require obtaining main effects first.
+This means that their method \emph{in theory} works for cases where the marginal effects are weak and the interactive effects are strong.
+However, the results of this simulation here will show that the GPC algorithm is wildly inaccurate in this case.}

 We will be observing $200$ samples ($n = 200$) of $1000$ covariates ($p = 1000$).
 First, we generate a response vector $Y$, where $Y = 0$ or $Y =1$ and $\PP(Y_i = 1) = 0.75$.
 Next, we generate $X_{ij} \in \{0,1\}$ for $j = 1,3,5,7$ as follows: \begin{itemize} \item[$\bullet$] Conditional on $Y_i = k$, let $\PP(X_{ij} = 1 | Y_i = k) = \theta_{kj}$, where $\theta_{kj}$ is given in Table \ref{table:Sim2Theta}.